 5. Monitor your Air Quality

 Of course, it can be just as distracting to try to keep tabs on the exact temperature in your office throughout the day.
 Placing an indoor air quality monitor on your desk, like Awair, can help do the work for you.
-Awair tracks the factors that affect your indoor air quality–like temperature–and can both alert you and give you recommendations when these factors reach outside a healthy range.
+Awair tracks the factors that affect your indoor air quality--like temperature--and can both alert you and give you recommendations when these factors reach outside a healthy range.
 Awair also keeps track of how your air quality fluctuates throughout the day via graphs, which can be useful when showing to building management if you’re trying to advocate for a change in your building’s temperature.
-Awair also offers enterprise solutions if your company is looking into taking control of their employees’ health and safety at a larger scale.
+Awair also offers enterprise solutions if your company is striving to improve employee productivity, health, and profitability at a larger scale.